Best OBS Studio Settings for Live Streaming [2024 Update]

 The analog video signals your camera generates will be converted into digital signals that can be transmitted over the internet to a CDN (content delivery network) and then to your viewers.

-Without encoding, you can’t transfer your live streaming content from your device to your viewers over the internet.
-The encoded content is decoded on the viewer’s end and this helps them watch your content.
+Without encoding, you can’t transfer your live-streaming content from your device to your viewers over the internet.
+The encoded content is decoded on the viewer’s end, which helps them watch your content.

 Encoders come in the form of both software and hardware.
 Software encoders are typically free or low-cost, but hardware encoders can get quite expensive.

-And that’s because your video bitrate determines the live stream audio and video output quality that the viewers will see.
-So, you need to get your OBS studio bitrates right to deliver quality content to your viewers.
+And that’s because your video bitrate determines the live stream audio and video output quality the viewers will see.
+So, you must get your OBS bitrate settings right to deliver quality content to your viewers.

 What is OBS Studio?